 Naltrexone helps prevent relapse in people who struggle with opioid use disorder in the recovery phase.
-Although, people should only use this medication if they have completed medically supervised detox from all opioids.
-Patients must first “reset” the way their bodies use and react to opioids.
+Although, people should only use this medication if they have completed a medically supervised detox from all opioids.
+Patients must first “reset” how their bodies use and react to opioids.
 This is accomplished through a medically supervised withdrawal of opioids.
 It clears the body of the drug and allows the body to adjust to living without opioid drugs.

 “It is critical that patients with opioid use disorder successfully complete medically supervised detox before they begin taking naltrexone.
 The medication may cause an immediate “precipitated” withdrawal in someone who is still physically dependent on opioids.
 Precipitated withdrawal is a quick, extremely intense form of opioid withdrawal, which can be dangerous.
 Precipitated withdrawal causes agitation, changes in consciousness, nausea, vomiting, abdominal pain, rapid heart rate and other symptoms.
 Additionally, patients must be completely opioid-free before starting naltrexone, which can only begin after an effective detox.”

-Unless patients have gone through a proper rapid detox, healthcare providers will use a naloxone challenge.
+Unless patients undergo a proper rapid detox, healthcare providers will use a naloxone challenge.
 The test determines whether a person is ready for naltrexone use (no longer physically dependent on opioids) without triggering a precipitated withdrawal.
-Naloxone is also an opioid antagonist; however, but very short-acting—it lasts only minutes.
+Naloxone is also an opioid antagonist; however, it is very short-acting and lasts only minutes.